Nobuyuki Tsujii: Career

 Tsujii competed in the 2009 Van Cliburn International Piano Competition and tied for the gold medal with Haochen Zhang.
 He was also awarded the Beverley Taylor Smith Award for the best performance of a new work.
 He played all twelve of Frédéric Chopin's Études (Op.
 10) as part of his performance in the preliminaries.
-Tsuji was one of the competitors prominently featured in the Peter Rosen documentary film about the 2009 Van Cliburn competition, A Surprise in Texas, which was first broadcast on PBS TV in 2010.
+Tsujii was one of the competitors prominently featured in the Peter Rosen documentary film about the 2009 Van Cliburn competition, A Surprise in Texas, which was first broadcast on PBS TV in 2010.

 In addition to being a pianist, Tsujii is a composer.
 At age 12, he performed his own composition "Street Corner of Vienna".
 He has since released numerous albums of his own compositions.
 He is also a film music composer and the 2011 recipient of the Japan Film Critics Award for Film Music.

 On November 10, 2011, Tsujii made his debut in the main hall (Isaac Stern Auditorium) at Carnegie Hall in New York, as part of the Keyboard Virtuosos II series.

 Tsujii debuted at the BBC Proms on July 16, 2013, with a performance with the BBC Philharmonic conducted by Juanjo Mena.

 Tsujii is featured in a 2013 English textbook for high schools in Japan.
 A 2014 film Touching the Sound, also by Peter Rosen, documents Tsujii's life from birth to his 2011 Carnegie Hall debut, including footage of his visit to the region in Japan that suffered the devastating aftermath of the 2011 Tōhoku earthquake and tsunami.

 He won the 1st Prize at the InterArtia 2015 international competition by the International Art Society in Volos, Greece.
+In 2016, he performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.